 ARTICLE 14 – PROBATION

-Newly hired employees shall be deemed to be probationary during their first sixty (60) calendar days.
-Days lost from work during the sixty (60) day probation period shall not be considered in computing the sixty (60) day period.
-During the probation period, an employee may be terminated in the sole discretion of the Employer without recourse to the Grievance and Arbitration procedure under this Agreement.
+Newly hired employees shall be deemed to be probationary during their first thirty (30) calendar days.
+The Employer may extend the probationary period for an additional thirty (30) calendar days.
+Days lost from work during the thirty (30) or sixty (60) calendar day probation period shall not be considered in computing the thirty (30) or sixty (60) calendar day period.
+Notice of probation period extension shall be sent to the Union within five (5) working days of starting the extension period.
+During the probation period, an employee may be terminated in the sole discretion of the Employer without recourse to this Agreement.
 Unless otherwise provided in this Agreement, a probationary employee is not eligible for any benefits set forth in this Agreement.

 ARTICLE 15 – JOB POSTING